codefellows/seattle-iOS-401d8/04-github-client/class-17/README.md

 	* description: String?
 	* language: String?
 * Parse through the JSON returned from the server into `Repository` objects.
 * Create `RepoViewController` to display all the user's repositories in a TableView.
+	* Each cell can just display the name of the repository for today.
-* Implement a `UISearchBar` on your `UITableView`, to search the user's repositories.
+* Implement a `UISearchBar` on your `UITableView`, to search the user's repositories based on repo name.
+	* Upon clicking the search button, your tableView should reload its data, and only display the repos that meet the searchTerm.

 ## Submitting Your Assignment